raghul-raj-00/notes-app/README.md

-A simple and secure Django-based Notes Application that allows users to register, log in, and create, view, update, and delete personal notes.
+A simple and secure Django-based Notes Application that allows users to register, log in, and create, view, update, delete personal notes and summarizing the notes.
 Each user's data is private and protected through authentication.

 🚀 Features
 ✅ User Registration & Login